infchg/FinTech/README.md

 # FinTech

 demos on FinTech integrations, leveraging API, yaml, ... see also [https://github.com/infchg/docs-md] reporting

+## RPA

+see jupyter rpa notes as needed to collect information from non-API apps

+## HACT

+Plans to include here works on Harmonized approach to cash transfers (HACT)

+ UNFPA UNDP UNICEF use HACT to transfer cash to partners, via the Resident Coordinator, the framework can be tailored to different environments.

 ## SAP